-Head of Year: Ms J-A. Smyth
+Head of Year: Miss K Monin

-Assistant Head of Year: Mr M. Allen
+Assistant Head of Year: Miss T Allen

-10An1 – Mr M. Roebuck
+10An1 – Mr Nketiah

-10Ce1 – Mrs E. O'Donnell
+10Ce1 – Mrs M Benson

-10Fr2 – Ms Z.Watt
+10Fr2 – Mr Considine

 The pursuit of excellence is at the heart of Catholic education.
 Our students are nurtured to be the very best they can be in every way: in their learning, their spiritual selves, their moral nature and their physical well-being.
 Our students clearly understand what is expected of them in reflecting the high expectations and standards characteristic at St. Catherine’s.

+We expect that they take a positive and purposeful approach to their lessons; that they are ‘Ready Respectful & Safe’.
 We expect all our girls to manifest the values and standards of the school and so to reflect our Mission Statement, most especially the Gospel values that we cherish and promote.